flav-io/flav-io.github.io/docs/bayesian.md

 # Bayesian inference

+**This page is outdated and needs to be rewritten to account for the replacement of the deprecated `flavio.statistics.fits` module by `flavio.statistics.likelihood`.**

 As discussed [above](fits.html), Bayesian inference is based on prior distributions for fit and nuisance parameters in addition to the liklihood and requires marginalization to determine the posterior distribution of the parameters of interest.

 ## Defining Bayesian fits